gjtorikian/heroicons_helper/README.md

 },]

 HeroiconsHelper::Cache.preload!(icons_to_preload) do |found, icon|
-    # An instance of `FakeClass` is stored in the cache
+    # An instance of `FakeClass` will be stored in the cache
     FakeClass.new(icon) unless found
 end
 ```